 Text boxes are a useful way of presenting information such as lists, formulae, questionnaires, literature search criteria or quotes.
 Cite each box within the text and number them consecutively in order of appearance.
 Provide each with an explanatory title.

 Number figures consecutively, in order of their citation within the text; use A, B, etc. to denote different panels.

-Each figure must have a complete caption (figure legend) that clearly explains all elements of the figure, including different panels and abbreviations.
+Each figure must have a complete caption (figure legend) on the last page of the manuscript that clearly explains all elements of the figure, including different panels and abbreviations.
 Figure legends must not exceed 200 words.

 The Journal reserves the right to reduce the size of illustrative material.
 Wherever possible, photographs should fit within the print area (180mm wide) or within a column width (90mm wide).

 Figures cannot be edited or relettered by the Publishers or Editorial Office.
 When creating figures, please make sure any embedded text is large enough to read.
 Any characters not easily readable in the submitted figure will most likely be illegible in the final version.

 Any photomicrographs, electron micrographs or radiographs must be of high quality; add arrows to indicate points of interest.
 Photomicrographs should provide details of staining technique and a scale bar.
 Patients shown in photographs must have their identity concealed or must have given their written consent to publication.